-- 20% of farmers and growers attributing to Farmstrong an improvement in their ability to cope with the ups and downs of farming. - 30% unprompted recall of the Farmstrong brand. - 40% of farmers and growers engaged in one or more ways with Farmstrong initiatives.
+- 20% of farmers and growers attributing an improvement to their wellbeing to involvement in Farmstrong - 30% unprompted recall of the Farmstrong brand. - 40% of farmers and growers engaged in one or more ways with Farmstrong initiatives.

 Founding Partners

 Strategic Partner